TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 9/Leviticus 9.1.md

 ---

-And it came to pass on the eighth day, that Moses called Aaron and his sons, and the elders of Israel;
+It happened on the eighth day, that Moses called Aaron and his sons, and the elders of Israel;